adamgizis/db-UNIX-service/README.md

 ## Example Test Files

+Tests are in test_client.c and client.c
+The tests can be compiled and run through the test.sh script

 ## Work Split
 Laith handled the json operations and sending the passing file descriptors both directions.
 Adam implemented the polling and accept & the client side.
 A good amount was done in pair.